davidalecrim1/http-from-scratch/README.md

 ## TODO
 - Finish the refactor and receive incoming request to trigger the proper handling.
-- Fix the connection error that sometimes happens in the tests.
+- Fix mess in the CORS tests when running all together.